jerryzlau/CoinChart/README.md

 * `JavaScript` for general application logic
 * `d3.js` for visualization
 * `webpack` for bundle js files
-* `Ruby on Rails` to store past data in case api link is broken
 * `Reactjs` to management multiple webpages

 ## Implementation Timeline